metabrainz/listenbrainz-server/docs/developers/architecture.rst

 This is a list of the docker containers for ListenBrainz services used in local development and running in the MetaBrainz server infrastructure.

+In production, webservers run uwsgi server to serve the flask application.
+In development, the flask development server is used.

 .. list-table:: Webservers
    :widths: 15 20 65
    :header-rows: 1